 First Year of Graduate Study

-In the first year, graduate students normally take eight courses, six of which are the required courses described above, and two of which are other substantive courses based on the student’s areas of interest.
+In the first year, graduate students normally take eight courses, six of which are the required courses described in the handbook, and two of which are other substantive courses based on the student’s areas of interest.
 We recommend completion of the Sheridan Center (Level One) teaching certification during this year.
+All students receive a mid-year evaluation from the DGS.
+The faculty advisor assigned upon entering the program will serve as the students advisor until the student notifies the student affairs coordinator of his or her chosen MA thesis advisor.
 During the summer after the first year of study, students build on their coursework and pursue a research project.
 The project normally forms the basis of the MA thesis.
-The DGS and/or the preliminary faculty advisor assigned upon entering the program will serve as the advisor for each entering student until the student notifies the student affairs coordinator of his or her chosen advisor.
-At this time students should also begin to identify areas of specialization and eventual preliminary exam areas.

 Second Year of Graduate Study

 In the second year students take additional seminars in theory and advanced methodology courses, along with courses in areas of substantive specialization.
-Students should enter the second year with an appropriate advisor to supervise the MA thesis and guide subsequent steps.
-Students write their MA thesis in the second year and submit the thesis to the committee during the fourth semester of graduate study.
-After successful completion of the MA thesis, students are strongly encouraged to quickly submit the thesis to a peer-reviewed journal for review for publication.
+Students write their MA thesis in the second year, in consultation with their MA advisor, and submit the thesis to the committee during the fourth semester of graduate study.
+After successful completion of the MA thesis, students are strongly encouraged to submit the thesis to an academic journal for peer-review and present the work at professional conferences.
 During the second year students continue refining their planned areas of specialization for the preliminary exam, taking courses in the areas of their intended exams.
+Students also often complete their two semester teaching requirement by the end of their second year.

 Third Year of Graduate Study